Advice and legislation relating to the reporting and control of injurious weeds and invasive plants.

 You may also find the Defra pages on injurious weeds helpful.

 You can contact us: (42kb) for advice, however complaints will only be taken forward once a fully completed form is received.
+Check the criteria for making a complaint and the information that we require using the weeds complaint validation checklist: (190kb).

 Natural England's role is generally only to resolve weeds complaints in 'last resort' cases where an agreement cannot be reached without our intervention.
 It is expected that the complainant will have already contacted the landowner to try and resolve the problem before contacting us.
 Due to limited resources within Natural England, priority is given to cases where weeds are threatening land used for keeping or grazing horses and other livestock, or farmland used to produce conserved forage or other agricultural activities.
 Complaints about weeds spreading to private gardens or allotments are not normally investigated.